cuijialang/VHDLinter/README.md

 If the repository *VHDLint* folder is not in the same directory like your VHDL files, edit the configuration settings in *config.py* first.

 ## Features
-*VHDLint* supports code check and formatting options for VHDL Design Files (.vhd).
+*VHDLint* supports code check and formatting options for VHDL Design Files (.vhd).<br />
-Checks and/or formatting options for the following naming and coding conventions are supported:
+The following naming and coding conventions are supported:

 #### General
 - [x] The VHDL design filename should be same as entity name like *entityname.vhd*